house-of-stark/Kali-MCP-Commander/README.md

         "@wonderwhy-er/desktop-commander@latest"
       ],
       "name": "Host OS Commander",
-      "description": "Access commands on the host OS where Claude Desktop is installed" }
+      "description": "Access commands on the host OS where your MCP client is installed" }
   },
   "defaultMcpServerId": "kali-mcp"